 Traditional Marketing vs Digital Content Marketing

 Unlike traditional marketing, content marketing is not intrusive in nature.
 On the contrary, content marketing empowers your target audience by providing applicable solutions to their day-to-day problems.
-Lastly, the costs of a content marketing campaign is scalable and comparatively less compared to traditional ads or billboards.
+Lastly, the costs of a content marketing campaign are scalable and comparatively less compared to traditional ads or billboards.

 Types of Content Marketing